smilesmith9879/GCV6/README.md

 ```

 This script will:
+1. Check if the MPU6050 is available on the I2C bus
-1. Initialize the MPU6050
+2. Initialize the MPU6050 if available
-2. Calibrate the sensor (keep it still during calibration)
+3. Calibrate the sensor (keep it still during calibration)
-3. Display real-time orientation and acceleration data
+4. Display real-time orientation and acceleration data

 ### IMU Data in the Web Interface

 The web interface displays IMU data in real-time:
 - Roll and pitch angles in the status bar
 - Acceleration values in the IMU data section
+- IMU connection status indicator

 The IMU data is also used to enhance the SLAM system by:
 - Improving rotation estimation